Coutlaw/Advent-of-Code/ReadMe.md

 # :crab: Advent of Code 2020 :crab:
-Advent of Code 2020 in Rust
+Advent of Code 2020 (some Rust, some Python)

 ## Usage
 Every day I may structure the module differently, and I will put details below on how to run